nspotrepka/566/data/README.md

 Dynamic Emotion | `dynamic()` | (767, 30, 4) | 30 samples of arousal, valence, arousal SD, valence SD
 Audio Samples | `audio()` | (767, 1323000, 2) | 30 seconds, 44.1 kHz, 2 channels

-Arousal and valence values are between 0 and 1.
+Values for arousal and valence are between 0 and 1.

 There is no dynamic data for the first 15 seconds of each song.
 The 30 data points of dynamic emotion correspond to half-seconds